Breeds

 Make sure they have access to water - every guinea pig needs to drink plenty of water to stay hydrated.
 Be sure to offer your guinea pig a water bottle or other source of fresh water at all times.

-Provide a hiding spot – they are timid creatures by nature and appreciate having a hiding spot where they can go to feel safe and secure.
+Provide a hiding spot - they’re timid creatures by nature and appreciate having a hiding spot where they can go to feel safe and secure.
 A cardboard box or tunnel toy makes a great place for your guinea pig to hide.

-Get them annual check-ups – just like any other pet, they need to see a veterinarian on a regular basis for check-ups and vaccinations.
-Be sure to take them in for an annual visit to ensure your guinea pig friends are healthy and happy.
+Get them annual check-ups - just like any other pet, they need to see a veterinarian on a regular basis for check-ups and vaccinations.
+Be sure to take them in for an annual visit to make sure your guinea pig friends are healthy and happy.

 Frequently asked questions (FAQs)